-- provide non-judgemental space for them to talk about the highs and lows of pregnancy, birthing and motherhood
+- Providing non-judgemental space for them to talk about the highs and lows of pregnancy, birthing and motherhood

 All Volunteer Befrienders are interviewed, background checked, trained and have experience of the pressures and emotional difficulties that pregnant women and new mums can go through.
 Volunteers receive ongoing training and support as part of their role.

 Jackie recently had her third child with her husband and the family lived in a third floor flat, in a building with no lift.
 Jackie’s husband worked long days during the week and Jackie literally could not get out of the home until her husband was free at the weekend.
 Getting herself, two toddlers, a baby, their pushchairs and vital accessories down three flights of stairs, without assistance, was impossible.
 Jackie started to feel increasingly upset, stressed and depressed and this was affecting her health and ability to look after her family.

 A Mindful Mums Volunteer Befriender could help Jackie get out of the flat more regularly and find groups for the toddlers to attend, giving Jackie some time to care for herself and her newborn baby.

 What a mum said about Bromley Mindful Mums Befriending

 “The befriending scheme seemed like a lifeline out of the way I was feeling.
 Although I didn’t know how I could talk to someone I’d never met before, I was surprised how easy it was to talk to my befriender.